Porgy and Bess

 Catfish Row, a tenement neighborhood of Charleston, South Carolina, in the 1920s

-The card players invite the disabled beggar Porgy, who has just arrived, to the game, but are interrupted by the sudden arrival of Crown and his partner Bess.
+Sportin' Life and Jake invite the disabled beggar Porgy, who has just arrived, to the game, but are interrupted by the sudden arrival of Crown and his partner Bess.
 Crown, who is drunk and high on drugs, joins the game.
-After an argument breaks out, Crown kills one of the players with a cotton hook, then flees before the police arrive, telling Bess that he'll be back for her.
+After an argument breaks out, Crown kills one of the players with a cotton hook, then flees before the police arrive, telling Bess he'll be back for her.
 The residents shun Bess, but Porgy offers her shelter and protection, which she accepts.

 At dawn a week later, Jake and the fisherman leaver for a day's work at sea despite a storm warning.
 Bess can be heard calling out deliriously from Porgy's room - she has been feverish since her return from Kittiwah Island.
-After a quick recovery, Bess tells Porgy that she wants to stay with him but that when Crown returns, she'll be forced to go back with him.
-Porgy reassures her, telling her that he'll protect her.
-He and Bess reaffirm their love for one another.
+After a quick recovery, Bess tells Porgy that she wants to stay with him but that when Crown returns, she'll be forced to go back.
+Porgy reassures her, saying he'll protect her.
+They reaffirm their love for one another.
 The winds begin to rise and the residents of Catfish Row, including Crown who has returned, take refuge from the hurricane.
 At the storm's height, Clara sees Jake's boat capsize and rushes out to save her husband.
 Crown follows her out into the hurricane.

 The following night, the storm has passed.
 The residents grieve for those lost in the waves, including Jake, Clara and, it is assumed, Crown.
-Under the cover of darkness, Crown approaches Porgy's door, ready to steal Bess back.
+Under the cover of darkness, Crown approaches Porgy's door to steal Bess back.
 But Porgy is ready and strikes the first blow, killing Crown.

 Detectives arrive the next day to investigate Crown's death.
 Porgy is taken to the police station to identify the body.
 While he is away, Sportin' Life tries to convince Bess to come with him and start a new life in New York.
 When Bess spurns him, he plants some dope on her and outside her door as he leaves.